 Last year saw an unprecedented number of cyber-attacks against organisations, with over a 200% increase in the number of attacks compared to 2016.

-While some attacks have targeted technical weaknesses within systems, increasingly anti-virus and malware software is preventing this type of attack from being effective.
+While some attacks have targeted technical weaknesses within systems, increasing anti-virus and malware software is preventing this type of attack from being effective.
 Where technical attacks have been successful, there is usually an element of human error involved in allowing networks to become infected.
 As such, attacks now target human error as a way of bypassing security processes in a technique commonly known as phishing.

 What is phishing?

 Most people will be aware of phishing through clichéd approaches: emails about a foreign lottery win, a prince who will share his fortune with you or wealth locked up in another country that needs a bank account to be channelled through.
 While some people still fall for these scams, many are now aware of them.
-As a result attacks have now evolved in complexity and personalisation.
+As a result, attacks have now evolved in complexity and personalisation.

 Growing sophistication – Spoofing